OpenEvalProject/evals/manuscripts/elife-18659/v1/manuscript.md

 ## Results

 The lens was developed from first principles with the aid of optical design software (Zemax), and optimizing for an imaging FOV of 6 mm and an N.A. as close as possible to 0.5.
-The FOV was chosen to match the diameter of a 12.5 day old mouse embryo specimen, and the value of N.A. was chosen based on the well-known equations (Pawley, 2006)(1)rlat=0.61λN.A.
+The FOV was chosen to match the diameter of a 12.5 day old mouse embryo specimen, and the value of N.A. was chosen based on the well-known equations (Pawley, 2006)

-and(2)zmin=2nλ(N.A)2.

-where
+$$
+r_{lat}=\frac{0.61\lambda}{N.A.}
+$$

+and

+$$
+z_{min}=\frac{2n\lambda}{(N.A)^{2}.}
+$$

+where rlat is the radius of the first dark ring around the central disk of the Airy diffraction image, zmin is the distance of the centre of the three-dimensional diffraction pattern to the first axial minimum, n is refractive index and λ is wavelength.
+Since the depth of field (z resolution) is inversely proportional to the square of the numerical aperture, it rapidly becomes poor for low N.A. lenses.
+Below N.A.=0.45 the lateral resolution remains tolerable but the axial resolution is no longer sufficient for resolving sub-cellular details (Figure 1—figure supplement 1).
+Another important design parameter was the large working distance, to enable focusing through the embryo which, at 10 days old, is around 3 mm thick.
+This dictated that the lens elements should be physically large, to accommodate the wide collection angles for light originating at a large distance from the lens.

 ![Figure 1.](https://cdn.elifesciences.org/articles/18659/elife-18659-fig1-v1.jpg)

 **Figure 1.:** BE=beam expander, ND= neutral density filter.
 Only one detection channel is shown here for ease of presentation.
 Inset: Illustration of the optical train of the Mesolens and scan lens.
-Also shown is the position of the compensator plates and camera when the Mesolens is used for wide-field epi-fluorescence imaging.DOI: http://dx.doi.org/10.7554/eLife.18659.003
+Also shown is the position of the compensator plates and camera when the Mesolens is used for wide-field epi-fluorescence imaging.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/18659/elife-18659-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** for a wavelength of 500 nm, from Equations 1 and 2. (a) shows the full range of N.A. while (b) shows the higher N.A. range only.
-It is clear that below N.A.=0.45 the axial resolution becomes significantly poorer with decreasing N.A.DOI: http://dx.doi.org/10.7554/eLife.18659.004
+It is clear that below N.A.=0.45 the axial resolution becomes significantly poorer with decreasing N.A.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/18659/elife-18659-fig1-figsupp2-v1.jpg)

 **Figure 1—figure supplement 2.:** Zemax spot diagrams at wavelengths of 405, 436, 470, 705 and 800 nm and at distances of 0, 1.75 and 2.5 mm from the center of the field at the sample plane.
-The black circles are the Airy disk diameters calculated from the N.A. and wavelength.DOI: http://dx.doi.org/10.7554/eLife.18659.005
+The black circles are the Airy disk diameters calculated from the N.A. and wavelength.

 Because embryos may be examined in a variety of optically dissimilar fluids such as water, glycerol, oil and benzyl benzoate (such as for the clearing liquid BABB), it was necessary to make the lens suitable for use with different immersion fluids and mounting media.
 The Mesolens was designed for immersion into non-corrosive immersion media such as oil (Type DF), water and glycerol.
 We use BABB only as a mounting medium, and the specimen and BABB are separated from the immersion fluid by a type 1.5 coverslip.
 This meant providing means to shift lens element groups during use so that adequate correction for spherical and other aberrations could be obtained for the different liquids.
 In practice, the necessary shift was controlled by two knurled rings on the lens barrel, similarly to a standard microscope objective that corrects for the coverslip thickness or immersion fluid.
 In addition, a further interchangeable flat compensator plate was incorporated into the design to compensate for spherical aberrations introduced by the different immersion fluids, with a thickness specific to the immersion medium used.
 The main challenge in our lens design was to achieve the colour correction between 400 nm and 700 nm (see Figure 1—figure supplement 2).
 Also, the diverse glass types required all had to be tested for auto-fluorescence, and the precise refractive index of each selected sample had to be ascertained and the lens design adjusted to accommodate the small variations from one melt to another of nominally the same glass.